CSCfi/bastion/README.md

 are run in an bastion host to limit attackers hack the bastion host as well as internal systems.

-We will use bastion host, so that through the bastion host we can connect to our internal servers.
+We will create a bastion host, so that through the bastion host we can connect to our internal servers.
+It has couple of advantages.
-It has couple of advantages. first one is, it saves the floating ip address.
+First one is, it saves the floating ip address.
 Then later is, internal server does not need floating ip address to connect to them.

 More info can be found on bastion host on https://en.wikipedia.org/wiki/Bastion_host